Ayushk4/Ayushk4.github.io/pages/index.md

 </ul>

 ## **News**
+- **August 2022**: I had a wonderful summer as a Research Intern at Google Search on efficient NLU and prefix generalization.
+More details and paper coming soon!
+- **March 2022**: One paper accepted as an Oral to NAACL 22, co-authored with <a href="https://mahowak.github.io/">Prof. Kyle Mahowald</a>, analysing the character information in LLMs like GPT-J.
+- **Novemeber 2021**: One paper accepted in <a href="https://aclanthology.org/2021.emnlp-main.748/">EMNLP 2021</a> on implication of causal direction of data in NLP.
+- **October 2021**: My Computer Vision system on X-ray based lung diseased detection won the Tredence's Last Mile Hacker Challenge.
-- **September 2021**: Our system improving GPT-3 for text simplication won the best design award at AllenNLP 2021 Hackathon.
+- **September 2021**: Our system on GPT-3 for text simplication won the best design award at AllenNLP 2021 Hackathon.
 - **August 2021**: I am happy to share that our team won the Cogito's 2021 Hackathon on low-latency Speech Emotion Recognition.
 - **July 2021**: I will be attending the weeklong Deepmind's Eastern European ML School, look forward to interacting with everyone.
 - **June 2021**: Had a wonderful time attending the virtual [NAACL 2021](https://2021.naacl.org/) and presenting (3 + 3 minutes) my paper.